GustavoPB/CeCe-plugins/README.md

 > This repository contains only plugins, for whole project see [https://github.com/GeorgievLab/CeCe](https://github.com/GeorgievLab/CeCe)

 The repository contains plugins which are distributed as a part of CeCe standard package.
-It's possible to add a third-party plugin (see used application documentation) or build a custom plugin (see repository [https://github.com/GeorgievLab/CeCe-plugins/wiki/Custom-plugin](wiki)).
+It's possible to add a third-party plugin (see used application documentation) or build [a custom plugin](http://georgievlab.github.io/CeCe/documentation/custom-plugin/).

 ## Building from source